High-performing teams are not born. They are made.

 A high-performing team experiences a level of exceptional synergy and productivity.
 Many, perhaps most, groups drown in complacency, conflict, and competitiveness.

 What makes the difference?
 Why would I relish every moment working with one group of people and dread the company of another?

 I hope you have had the opportunity to work on a team where each person brought their best to the table every day, and no one withheld their knowledge, experience, and certainly not their opinion.
 If you found yourself lucky enough to serve on a team like this, you know the difference.
 In one scenario, hard work invigorates.
 The other sucks the life out of you.

 As of this moment, three superior and dynamic teams come to mind through my professional career.

 One such team included a diverse group.
 We were charged with creating and delivering training at various locations for different functions and levels of staff.
 The first day we met, my immediate thought was, “This will never work!”

-Twelve individuals of different ages, expertise, experience, and personalities.
-We ranged from outspoken to quiet, but we all shared a common vision.
+Twelve individuals of different ages, expertise, experience, and personalities took on an exciting project.
+We ranged from outspoken to quiet, but we all shared a vision.
 Our leadership gave us a simple goal—build our internal capacity to offer professional learning.

 You can call it luck, but the accomplishments of this team far exceeded sheer luck.
-We were set up for success from the beginning.
+Our leaders set us up for success from the beginning.
 The members completed a comprehensive application process.
 We submitted an essay on why we wanted to take this step in our careers and a video demonstrating our teaching ability.